dfelinto/blender-manual/manual/grease_pencil/modifiers/generate/lineart.rst

     The Grease Pencil :ref:`bpy.types.MaterialGPencilStyle` to generate strokes with.

 Remove Doubles
-    Perform an automatic "merge by distance" operation when loading geometries into Line Art.
+    Perform an automatic merge by distance operation when loading geometries into Line Art.
     The threshold of this operation is internally set to a value that is optimal for Line Art algorithm precision.

 Overlapping Edges As Contour